The Ultimate List of Screen Free Summer Activities For Kids At Home.

 One of our favorite parts of summer is getting to spend more time outside.
 I love exploring the outdoors, especially with my sweet kids!

 Picnic at The Park

 Enjoy some time outdoors with a picnic at the park.
-We love going to a new park each week exploring different areas of our city.
+We love going to a new park each week and getting to explore different areas of our city.
 We bring these Rate The Park sheets with us and my kids love critiquing each park we attend.

 Run Through the Sprinkler

 Set a sprinkler outside and let your kids run through it in their swim suits.
 I’m pretty sure it’s impossible to run through the sprinkler without having fun.
 There is just something about this simple activity that brightens up the day.